 The only exception is if you, as director of the company, offer a bank or other creditor a personal guarantee to repay the company's debt.
 In that instance you then become personally liable to repay the debt if the company is not able to.

 So what are the pros and cons of incorporating your business?

 - Limited liability – as explained above, the company is a separate legal entity and this can protect your personal assets from business creditors if for any reason the company is unable to clear all of its debts and has to cease trading.
 Operating as such is especially useful if there are significant risks associated with your business activity.

 - Due to the Limited Liability discussed above, companies look like a more secure prospect to investors.

-	- Status - the business artificially looks bigger and more professional.
+- Status – the business looks more established and more professional.

-	- Tax efficiency - trading as a limited company can be more tax efficient due to dividends not attracting National insurance and the notional tax credit.
+- Tax efficiency – trading as a limited company can be more tax efficient due to dividends not attracting National Insurance and having lower tax rates.